How To Do A Family Intervention

 Round up a small but very dedicated group of family members and or close friends.
 The quality of participants is more important than quantity.
 Five or less is ideally the correct number of people to participate.
 Make sure each understands their role.

-Make the necessary arrangements for having the person admitted to the chosen treatment program.
+Make the necessary arrangements for the person going to the chosen treatment program.
 It is mandatory to have a treatment center prepared to accept the person immediately after the intervention.

-Plan the place and time to do the intervention – The person with the drug or alcohol problem cannot know about it.
+Plan the place and time to do the intervention – The person with the drug or alcohol problem cannot know before hand.
 It is like a secret from them.
 So the people participating have to arrive well ahead of time.

 Discuss and then script what each participating person will say during the intervention – Each person should have a good idea of what they are going to say as you go around the room.